NithyaNingegowda/sw-rewrite-frogger/README.md

 /*Steps for express.js */

-Using git bash:
+1. install node on you system

-1. npm install
+1. Navigate into the game folder where package.json file is present and install project dependencies --> npm install
-2. node server --> It should output "sever on 8000"
+2. Run the project --> node server --> It should output "sever on 8000"
 3. start http://localhost:8000/ : your index.html will be called